Derbyshire wedding photographer capturing the connection

 Capturing the day, not controlling it!

-My approach to wedding photography is rooted in storytelling, documenting your day as it naturally unfolds, with as little interference as I can possibly get away with.
-When you look through your photos, I want you to remember each moment and how you felt, not the photographer who kept asking you to move three inches to the left for better light or insisted on 17 different ways to hold a bouquet.
+My approach to weddings as a Derbyshire wedding photographer is rooted in storytelling, documenting your day as it naturally unfolds, with as little interference as I can possibly get away with.
+When you look through your photos, I want you to remember each moment and how you felt, not the photographer who kept asking you to move three inches to the left for better light or insisted on 17 different ways to hold a bouquet!

 Roughly 90% of what I capture is completely candid.
 Real moments, raw emotion, and the genuine atmosphere of your wedding day.
 Aside from a short round of family formals (only if you want them!) and a relaxed, gently guided couple’s portrait session that can take as little as 10 minutes (again—if you want to), my goal is to keep you present with your people.

-This is your wedding, not a photoshoot, and I’m here to capture it truthfully, beautifully, and unobtrusively.
+This is your wedding day, not a photoshoot, and I’m here to capture it truthfully, beautifully, and unobtrusively.

 …hopefully that's where I come in!

-It’s probably no surprise to hear that I bloody love a good wedding!
-There’s something so awesome about two people coming together to celebrate their unique brand of love, with those that matter there to be a part of it.
-Being the designated documentarian of your wedding day will never be lost on me and it’s a genuine privilege I don’t take lightly!
+It's probably no surprise to hear that I bloody love a good wedding.
+There's something genuinely awesome about two people coming together to celebrate their unique brand of love, with the people who matter most right there beside them.
+Being the designated documentarian of your wedding day is a privilege I don't take lightly — not even slightly.

-There’s a special kind of magic in the air during weddings, there’s an atmosphere you can feel and I’m most often found with camera in hand, poised to spring into action like a Formula 1 pit crew, ready to capture those little looks, once-in-a-lifetime micro moments and spontaneous dance-offs.
-You’ll probably never forget them, but it’s nice to have the photographic reminder for when you’re reliving your big day in the future with your spouse, your kids or maybe even the grandkids!
+There's a special kind of magic in the air at weddings, an atmosphere you can almost reach out and touch.
+I'm most often found with camera in hand, poised to spring into action like a Formula 1 pit crew — ready for the little looks, the once-in-a-lifetime micro moments and the spontaneous dance-offs that nobody planned but everybody remembers.
+You'll probably never forget them, but it's nice to have the photographic evidence for when you're reliving your big day with your spouse, your kids, or maybe even the grandkids one day.

-It’s not lost on me that when you’re hiring a wedding photographer, you’re essentially hiring someone you don’t know to come hang out with you for your entire wedding day!
-While I promise I’m not a weirdo, I do feel it is important to meet beforehand and will always encourage a video call for a catch up before you decide to book, just to make sure I’m the right person for you
+Hiring a wedding photographer means inviting someone you've never met to spend your entire wedding day with you.
+While I can confirm I'm not a weirdo, I do always encourage a video call before you book — just to make sure I'm the right fit for you and your day.

-I didn't pop into this world with a camera in hand, but it didn't take long for me to become enamoured with the mystical realm of photography shortly after picking up my first camera in 2012 (a Nikon D7000!
-Look how chunky it is!)
-After ferociously photographing anything unfortunate enough to wander in front of my lens I shot my first wedding in 2014 for a friend (cheers Mary) and fell in love with wedding photography!
+I didn't arrive in this world with a camera in hand, but it didn't take long.
+I picked up my first camera — a Nikon D7000, look how chunky it is — in 2012, and spent the next two years photographing anything unfortunate enough to wander in front of my lens.
+I shot my first wedding in 2014 for a friend (cheers, Mary) and fell completely in love with it.

-When I’m not shooting weddings, I’m glued to the Formula 1 (Mclaren fan…), dragging myself up mountains (although my fiancé argues they are merely hills) or re-rewatching Friends…again.
+When I'm not at weddings I'm glued to Formula 1 (McLaren fan, for my sins), dragging myself up mountains — although my wife maintains they are merely hills — or re-rewatching Friends.
+Again.